kacperbojakowski/final-project/05-tools/4-facilitating-workflow/index.md

 ### Version Control Systems

-Version Control Systems (VCS) are systems designed for tracking and controlling changes in software source code – though not only!
-You can just as well use them to track changes in any other type of content within your documentation.
+Version Control Systems (VCS) are systems designed for tracking and controlling changes in software source code.
+However, you can just as well use them to track changes in other types of content, such as text and images in your documents.

+VCSs provide the functionality of *branches*, i.e., developers can work independently on various aspects of the software at the same time, and then they can integrate their individual contributions.
+Consider the following example.

+You are working on a new feature.
+At the same time, your colleague is working on another, unrelated feature for the same app.
+Then, at some point, you *commit* (send to the server) your progress and *merge* it with the main branch.
+Your colleague commits his changes too, but at another time; that's OK – you don't have to synchronize!
+You both commited to the main branch at some point, so your individual contributions are now integrated into the product.
+Your app has two new features!

-They also provide the functionality of *branches*, i.e., developers can work independently on various aspects of the software, e.g., you might be implementing one feature, and your colleague, at the same time, might be working on something else.
-Then, both of you *commit* (send to the server) your work progress and *merge* it into the main branch for the project; thus, your work is aligned and integrated into the product.
-In case there are *conflicts* between your contributions, you will solve them manually (just don't solve other conflicts with your colleagues *manually* as well ☺).
+Now, I said you didn't have to synchronize, but it's only part of the truth.
+You still need to communicate!
+The features in our scenario were unrelated, but sometimes you and your colleagues might be working on the same part of code (or documentation), and then there can be *conflicts* between your contributions.
+When this happens, Git will show you and your colleague where the problem occurs.
+Then you can discuss the best option and solve the problem manually (just don't solve other conflicts with your colleagues *manually* as well ☺).

 ![Git workflow](../../images/git-workflow.png)
 *A simplified representation of Git workflow.*